CORPORATE INFORMATION: MODERN SLAVERY STATEMENT

 Colleague Training and Responsibilities

 The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us or under our control.
-Employees are required to avoid any activity that might lead to, or suggest, a breach of this policy.
-Employees must notify a member of the Board as soon as possible if they believe or suspect, or have concerns, that a conflict with this policy has occurred, or may occur in the future, even if they are unsure about whether a particular act, or any treatment of workers or their working conditions, might constitute it.
+Colleagues are required to avoid any activity that might lead to, or suggest, a breach of this policy.
+Colleagues must notify a member of the Board or Executive Team as soon as possible if they believe or suspect, or have concerns, that a conflict with this policy has occurred, or may occur in the future, even if they are unsure about whether a particular act, or any treatment of workers or their working conditions, might constitute it.
 They are encouraged to raise concerns about any issue or suspicion of modern slavery or human trafficking in any part of our business or supply chain.

 Consequences of Non-Compliance

-Any employee who breaches this policy faces disciplinary action, which could result in dismissal for misconduct or gross misconduct.
+Any colleague who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
 We may terminate our relationship with other individuals and organisations working on our behalf if they breach this policy.

 We are confident that, in our own business, there is no slavery or human trafficking taking place.
 Our internal systems, controls and hiring policies are sufficiently strong and robust to ensure this.
 We are a small business as such we can identify any evidence of this quickly and deal with it in a timely manner.

-We always try and ensure that all of these are reputable and carry on business to the same high standard as we do ourselves.
+We always try to ensure that these partners are reputable and carry on business to the same high standard as we expect of ourselves.
 We actively encourage them to do so.
-Our relationships, particularly with producers, often go back many, many years.
-We are in regular contact with them.
+Our relationships, particularly with producers, often go back many, many years and we are in regular contact with them.